Employment Law for Employers: 10 Mistakes That Cost Brisbane Businesses

 What this means: if your contract says "independent contractor" but the substantive terms give you control over how, when and where the work is done, it is an employment relationship regardless of the label.

-Penalties: up to $93,900 per contravention for individuals and $469,500 for companies (2024–25 penalty units).
-Plus back-payment of all employment entitlements: superannuation, annual leave, personal leave, long service leave, notice and redundancy pay.
+The penalties are significant.
+Individuals face up to $93,900 per contravention and companies up to $469,500 (2024–25 penalty units), plus back-payment of all employment entitlements: superannuation, annual leave, personal leave, long service leave, notice and redundancy pay.

 The practical test: does the worker work under your control?
 Do they use your tools?
 Are they integrated into your business?
 Do they bear their own financial risk?
 Can they delegate the work to someone else?